dmail-old/server/readme.md

 When request method is `GET` or `HEAD`, `request.body` is `undefined`.<br />
 When request method is `POST`, `PUT`, `PATCH`, `request.body` is an observable object.<br />

-Here is how you could read the request body:
+Here is how you could read `request.body`:

 ```js
 const requestToResponse = async ({ body }) => {